The Concrete Network

 Post-tensioned concrete courts earn the trophy for durability, playability, and long-term value.
-Benefits include:
+Benefits over asphalt include:

 • Increased resistance to crack development